Bringing your pets with you to Spain

 VETS IN SPAIN

-Since living in Spain Sharon and Stephen have had to use the services of a local vet on a few occasions, recently for Max who had to undergo an operation, who as you can see felt very sorry for himself, however the service was superb.
+Since living in Spain we have had to use the services of a local vet on a few occasions, for Max who had to undergo an operation, who as you can see felt very sorry for himself at the time.
+When we lost Ginger, Max and Shane we can say hand on heart the service and support we received by all the vets and staff was superb.
+The vets we use is located in Albox and is called Nexo.

 REGULATIONS GOVERNING DOGS HERE IN SPAIN.....
 Law 50/99 which could affect you and your pet.